dxw/airtext-jcd-display/README.md

 $ yarn run serve
 ```

-Append `?dummy=scenario` to the URL to test the different scenarios.
+Append `?dummy=[scenario]` to the URL to test the different scenarios.
 The following scenarios are available:

 - `normal` (i.e. low pollution and low pollen)
 - `veryHighPollutionToday`